Y-LA/padel-pro/README.md

 |---|---|---|
 | ![Customers](docs/screenshots/admin-customers.png) | ![Courts](docs/screenshots/admin-courts.png) | ![Reports](docs/screenshots/admin-reports.png) |

+---

 ## 💡 The Idea

-Padel is one of the fastest-growing sports in Egypt and the Middle East, but most courts are still booked the old way: phone calls, WhatsApp messages, and paper notebooks.
-This leads to double bookings, no-shows, lost payment records, and zero visibility for the owner into how the business is performing.
+Padel is one of the fastest-growing sports in Egypt and the Middle East, but many courts are still booked manually through phone calls, WhatsApp messages, and paper notebooks.

+This creates common operational problems:

+- Double bookings
+- Missed or forgotten reservations
+- No-shows
+- Lost payment records
+- Manual admin workload
+- Limited visibility into revenue and court occupancy

-**Padel Pro** digitizes the entire operation end-to-end:
+**Padel Pro** digitizes the booking workflow end to end for both players and club owners.

-- **Players** see real-time court availability, book a slot in a 3-step wizard, add extras (drinks/services), pay on arrival or via InstaPay (QR + payment link + receipt upload), and manage all their bookings from one place — with printable invoices.
+- **Players** can view court availability, book a slot through a simple 3-step flow, add extras, choose payment method, upload receipts, and manage their bookings.
-- **Owners/Admins** get a secure control panel to confirm or reject bookings, review payment receipts, manage courts and pricing, block time slots for maintenance, and track revenue and occupancy.
+- **Owners/Admins** can manage bookings, courts, customers, payments, reports, blocked slots, and daily operations through a dedicated admin dashboard.

+---

 ## 🎯 Goals

-1. Eliminate double bookings with a single real-time source of truth for availability.
+1. Eliminate double bookings with a real-time availability system.
-2. Cut the admin's daily workload — no more manual notebook tracking.
+2. Reduce manual admin work and paper-based tracking.
-3. Give customers a modern self-service experience in their own language (full Arabic RTL support).
+3. Provide customers with a modern self-service booking experience.
-4. Keep running costs near zero using a serverless stack — ideal for small sports businesses.
+4. Support Arabic and English users with full RTL/LTR interface switching.
+5. Keep hosting and maintenance overhead low using a serverless Firebase stack.

+---

 ## ✨ Features

 ### Customer side

-- 🌍 **Full Arabic/English localization** with proper RTL/LTR switching and dark mode.
+- 🌍 **Arabic/English localization** with proper RTL/LTR switching.
-- 📱 **Phone-based accounts** — players register with their phone number (synthesized into Firebase email auth under the hood).
+- 🌙 **Dark mode support** for a modern user experience.
+- 📱 **Phone-based account flow** using Firebase authentication.
-- 🗓️ **3-step booking wizard**: pick court & time → enter details & extras → choose payment.
+- 🗓️ **3-step booking wizard**: choose court & time → enter details & extras → choose payment.
-- ⚡ **Real-time availability** — slots update live from Firestore; blocked/maintenance slots are excluded automatically.
+- ⚡ **Real-time availability** powered by Firestore.
+- 🚫 **Blocked slots handling** for maintenance or private events.
-- ☕ **Add-on services** — drinks and extras can be attached to a booking.
+- ☕ **Add-on services** such as drinks or extras attached to bookings.
-- 💳 **Two payment flows**: pay on arrival, or InstaPay with QR code, direct payment link, and receipt image upload for verification.
+- 💳 **Payment options**: pay on arrival or InstaPay with QR/payment link.
+- 📤 **Receipt upload** for payment verification.
-- 🧾 **My Bookings** page with booking reference numbers and a printable booking invoice.
+- 🧾 **My Bookings** page with booking references and printable invoices.

 ### Admin side

-- 🔐 **Secure admin login** (Firebase Auth) with role verification — non-admin accounts are rejected.
+- 🔐 **Secure admin login** using Firebase Auth with role verification.
-- 📊 **Dashboard** with live stats: bookings, revenue, occupancy, and status breakdown.
+- 📊 **Dashboard overview** with live stats for bookings, revenue, occupancy, and booking statuses.
-- ✅ **Booking management** — confirm / cancel, filter by status, court, and date; review uploaded InstaPay receipts before confirming.
+- ✅ **Booking management**: confirm, cancel, filter, and review payment receipts.
-- 🏟️ **Courts management** — add/edit courts, set pricing, open hours, and block slots (maintenance / private events).
+- 🏟️ **Court management**: add/edit courts, pricing, opening hours, and blocked slots.
-- ⚙️ **Settings** stored centrally in Firestore (contact info, notifications, payment details).
+- ⚙️ **Central settings** stored in Firestore for contact info, payment details, and configuration.
-- 👥 **Customers & debts** *(latest production version)* — customer directory with booking history, total spend, and outstanding-balance tracking.
-The deployed version shown in the screenshots includes these newer modules; this repo contains the stable core snapshot.
+- 👥 **Customers & debts**: customer directory with booking history, total spend, and outstanding-balance tracking.
+- 📈 **Reports section** for tracking business performance and operational activity.

+---

 ## 🏗️ Architecture